"How Does SW Dover White Look in the Snow?"

 There are so many things that go into a color looking good on a home.
 And I wanted to share a few facts about our house for reference…

-The front of our house faces south
+The front of the Farmhouse faces south

 These photos were taken on November 30th at 8:30am - meaning the sun was low in the sky and the light is a bit gray and cold compared to midday

-SW Dover White
+Selecting SW Dover White

 seasonal light

-When you think about how a paint color will look in the snow, you need to think about how the paint color will look in winter light.
-I’m probably a bit in the weeds here, but as someone who photographs their house over and over again in every season, I’ve grown to really appreciate how different seasons affect the light.
 In the summer months we get a greenish-yellow tint to everything due to all the leaves and greenery outside.
 In the fall, it’s a bit warmer yellow.
-And in the winter, when the sun is low and there’s snow on the ground, it’s magically bright and clean.
+The Spring is a bit yellow, but less warm then fall.
+And winter is my favorite.
+When the sun is low and there’s snow on the ground, white paint colors are magically bright and clean.
 Winter makes a creamy white look less creamy and more white and if you compare the photos in this post to the photos of our Farmhouse from the summer you can see it.
-Anywho, seasonal light is definitely something to be aware of when picking your paint color if you live somewhere with seasons like our’s.
+Seasonal light is a beautiful change all year long and definitely something to be aware of when picking your paint color.

 sunshine